Updated on February 7, 2022

 Send emails on a consistent schedule.
 Instead of firing all of your emails at the same time, spread them out in batches during the day and over the course of the week.
 Sending a large number of emails after a period of inactivity may look like an email spam account.

 Pay attention to your timing too.
 Nobody likes getting a work email after work or really early in the morning, because you didn’t set the correct time zone.
-Sending emails at the right time preferably between XXX on a XXX which is considered the ‘optimal’ time and day will contribute to a higher ‘approval’ from your recipients.
-Otherwise they may just click “delete” and continue drinking their coffee.
+Sending emails at the right time preferably between 8 and 10 in the morning on Tuesday or Thursday, which is considered the ‘optimal’ time and day, will contribute to a higher ‘approval’ from your recipients.
+Otherwise, they may just click “delete” and continue drinking their coffee.

 14. Monitor your email metrics